-- The Abbey Quarter Review continues to recommend 30-35% of built floor area as Housing, across the entire area. - Housing within the extended masterplan area (Sweeney's Orchard) should be considered uplift. - Develop mechanisms to safeguard the delivery of housing in all phases and areas of the Quarter - including annual review of development progress. - The names of uses should be updated to standard language;
+- The Abbey Quarter Review continues to recommend 30-35% of built floor area as Housing, across the entire area. - Housing within the extended masterplan area (Sweeney's Orchard) should be considered uplift. - Develop mechanisms to safeguard the delivery of housing in all phases and areas of the Quarter - including annual review of development progress. - KIBS - Retail and Services = Residential Other Uses